AyWa/react-redux-ReactiveX/README.md

 `npm run prod`
 ## General Explain & TODO
 - [ ] Fix some general eslint rules
+- [ ] Fix the dependencies Dev / normal
 ### BACK(only serve the front) & API(all the http request)
+- [ ] Fix the webpack config
 - [ ] Ignore the API or not ?
 - [ ] Find a way to set the adress of the server with webpack or configfile ? like if DEV = localhost:9000 else 198....
 - [ ] If use NodeJS API, Make Isomorphic apps ?